Rape of the Sabine women: Abduction of the Sabine women

 According to Roman historian Livy, the abduction of Sabine women occurred in the early history of Rome shortly after its founding in the mid-8th century BC and was perpetrated by Romulus and his predominantly male followers; it is said that after the foundation of the city, the population consisted solely of Latins and other Italic peoples, in particular male bandits.
 With Rome growing at such a steady rate in comparison to its neighbors, Romulus became concerned with maintaining the city's strength.
 His main concern was that with few female inhabitants there would be no chance of sustaining the city's population, without which Rome might not last longer than a generation.
-On the advice of the Roman Senate, the Romans then set out into the surrounding regions in search of wives to establish families with.
+On the advice of the Roman Senate, the Romans then set out into the surrounding regions in search of wives with whom they could establish families.
 The Romans negotiated unsuccessfully with all the peoples that they appealed to, including the Sabines, who populated the neighboring areas.
 The Sabines feared the emergence of a rival society and refused to allow their women to marry the Romans.

 Consequently, the Romans devised a plan to abduct the Sabine women during the festival of Neptune Equester.
 They planned and announced a festival of games to attract people from all the nearby towns.
 According to Livy, many people from Rome's neighboring towns – including Caenina, Crustumerium, and Antemnae – attended the festival along with the Sabines, eager to see the newly established city for themselves.
 At the festival, Romulus gave a signal by "rising and folding his cloak and then throwing it round him again," at which the Romans grabbed the Sabine women and fought off the Sabine men.
 Livy does not report how many women were abducted by the Romans at the festival, he only notes that it was undoubtedly many more than thirty.
 All of the women abducted at the festival were said to have been virgins except for one married woman, Hersilia, who became Romulus's wife and would later be the one to intervene and stop the ensuing war between the Romans and the Sabines.
 The indignant abductees were soon implored by Romulus to accept the Roman men as their new husbands.